austinhuang0131/austinhuang0131.github.io/index.md

 * [YouTube](https://www.youtube.com/channel/UCLichN-05sKVoBzDOOCLGcA): A low-effort video storage.

 ## May I ask some questions?
-~~No u.~~ Obviously, sure.
+Sure.
 You can even comment below to ask even more question, eh?

 ### Hobbies?
 Coding, mapping (or, more professionally, *urban planning*), commenting on local/global affairs, model UN, and listening to some beats (80~90s/country/jazz/blues/memes, also classical/organ remixes) ~~as well as memeing~~ are things I do a lot.
 Watches some anime quite rarely (≤3 series per year before college, now I ain't got time to even update this website!).
 Skating, softball and badminton, especially, are my favourite sports ~~given that me being a not-so-sporty kid~~.